 AEBR works on behalf of European border and cross-border regions with the aim to:

-Border regions face specific challenges because of their particular geographic position – a distance from the economic and political heartland of their country which often results in poor infrastructure, public services and goods provision.
-In these territories cross-border cooperation is essential, especially because it is very often crucial to keep value chains, labour market, and other economic and social lifelines.
+Border regions face specific challenges because of their particular geographic position – a long distance from their country’s economic and political heartland, which often results in poor infrastructure, fewer public services and goods provision.
+In these territories, cross-border cooperation is essential, mainly because it is very often crucial to keep value chains, labour market, and other economic and social lifelines.

-By cooperating with their neighbouring territories, border regions can offer their citizens services and possibilities on a 360-degree perspective.
+By cooperating with their neighbouring territories, border regions can offer their citizens services and possibilities from a 360-degree perspective.

 For these reasons, border regions have specific opportunities, responsibilities and activities in the political landscape.
 AEBR works with them to help local and regional authorities best utilise these opportunities.

-As the only Europe-wide organisation representing border and cross-border regions, AEBR serves as an important political instrument.
-At the same time, AEBR acts as a fundamental platform to promote and advise local, regional, national and European policymakers on cross-border cooperation related issues.
+As the only Europe-wide organisation representing border and cross-border regions, AEBR is an essential political instrument.
+At the same time, AEBR acts as a fundamental platform to promote and advise local, regional, national and European policymakers on cross-border cooperation-related issues.